 In 1834, Wake Forest Manual Labor Institute was founded by the Baptist State Convention of North Carolina.
 Re-chartered in 1838 as Wake Forest College, Wake Forest is one of the oldest institutions of higher learning in the state.
-The School of Law was established in 1894, followed by a two-year medical school in 1902.
-Wake Forest was exclusively a college for men until World War II, when women were admitted for the first time.
+The School of Law was established in 1894 and was followed by a two-year medical school in 1902.
+Wake Forest was a college for men until World War II, when women were admitted for the first time.
 In 1941, the medical school moved to Winston-Salem to become affiliated with North Carolina Baptist Hospital and was renamed the Bowman Gray School of Medicine.

 In 1946, the trustees of Wake Forest and the Baptist State Convention of North Carolina accepted a proposal by the Z. Smith Reynolds Foundation to relocate the College to Winston-Salem, 100 miles to the west.
 Charles and Mary Reynolds Babcock donated much of the R.J.
-Reynolds family estate as the site for the campus and building funds were received from many sources.
+Reynolds family estate as the site for the campus, and building funds were received from many sources.
 From 1952 to 1956, the first 14 buildings were constructed in Georgian style on the new campus.
 The move to Winston-Salem took place in the summer of 1956; the original, or “old” campus, is now home to Southeastern Baptist Theological Seminary.

 The Charles H. Babcock School of Business Administration, first established in 1948, admitted its first graduate students in 1971.
 In 1972, the school enrolled only graduate students and the name was changed to the Charles H. Babcock Graduate School of Management; departments of business and accountancy and economics were established in the College.
-In 1980, the Department of Business and Accountancy was reconstituted as the Wayne Calloway School of Business and Accountancy in 1995.
-On July 1, 2009, the Wayne Calloway School of Business and Accountancy and the Charles H. Babcock Graduate School of Management officially merged under the name Wake Forest University Schools of Business, and in 2013, the name was changed to the Wake Forest University School of Business).
+In 1980, the Department of Business and Accountancy was reconstituted as the Wayne Calloway School of Business and Accountancy.
+In 2009, the Wayne Calloway School of Business and Accountancy and the Charles H. Babcock Graduate School of Management officially merged under the name Wake Forest University Schools of Business, and in 2013, the name was changed to the Wake Forest University School of Business.

 The Division of Graduate Studies, established in 1961, is now organized as the Graduate School and encompasses advanced work in the arts and sciences on the Reynolda Campus, the Brookstown campus and the Wake Downtown campus.

-The College, the School of Business, the School of Law, the Graduate School, and the School of Divinity are located on the Reynolda Campus in northwest Winston-Salem.
+The College, the School of Business, the School of Law, the Graduate School and the School of Divinity are located on the Reynolda Campus in northwest Winston-Salem.
 The Wake Forest School of Medicine is located in Innovation Quarter, four miles from the Reynolda Campus, in downtown Winston-Salem.
 The Brookstown Campus, also located in downtown Winston-Salem, houses select Graduate School programs.
 The Wake Forest University Charlotte Center, located in that city's acclaimed uptown business district, is home to select graduate business programs and the newly-formed School of Professional Studies, established in 2021.
-The University also offers instruction regularly at Casa Artom in Venice, at Worrell House in London, at Flow House in Vienna, in a newly opened facility in Washington, D.C., and in several other places around the world.
+The University also offers instruction regularly at Casa Artom in Venice, at Worrell House in London, at Flow House in Vienna, in Wake Washington on Dupont Circle in Washington, D.C., and in several other places around the world.

 The School of Divinity offers the master of divinity degree and joint degree programs in law, education, counseling and sustainability in conjunction with other divisions of the University.

-The Wake Forest School of Business offers a four-year bachelor of science degree, with majors in accountancy, business and enterprise management, finance, and mathematical business (offered jointly with the Department of Mathematics); and three graduate degree programs: master of science in accountancy (MSA), master of arts in management (MA), master of business administration (MBA), and master of science in business analytics (MSBA).
+The Wake Forest School of Business offers a four-year bachelor of science degree, with majors in accountancy, business and enterprise management, finance, and mathematical business (offered jointly with the Department of Mathematics); and four graduate degree programs: master of science in accountancy (MSA), master of arts in management (MA), master of business administration (MBA), and master of science in business analytics (MSBA).

 The School of Law offers the juris doctor, doctor of juridical science degree (SJD), master of studies in law degree (MSL), and master of laws in American law degrees.
-The school also offers a joint JD/MBA degree with the School of Business, the School of Divinity and the Graduate School.
+The school also offers joint JD programs with the School of Business, the School of Divinity and the Graduate School.

 In addition to the doctor of medicine degree, the Wake Forest School of Medicine offers, through the Graduate School, programs leading to the master of science and doctor of philosophy degrees in biomedical sciences.
 The School of Medicine and the School of Business offer a joint MD/MBA program.